-The DHSS conducts 50 spot checks of bottled water product annually to determine if these results are in conformity with those submitted to the DHSS by bottled water manufacturers as required.
+The DHSS conducts approximately 50 spot checks of bottled water product annually to determine if these results are in conformity with those submitted to the DHSS by bottled water manufacturers as required.
 The samples are representative of popular and imported brands being sold in the State.
-Twenty-two were imported brands and twenty-eight were domestically-produced brands.
+Twenty-three were imported brands, and 25 were domestically-produced brands.
 The emphasis on imported brands is congruent with DHSS' efforts to monitor the safety of imported food products sold or distributed in New Jersey.

-The spot check samples collected were analyzed for; Microbiology, Volatile Organics, Synthetic Organics, (Pesticides & Herbicides), Inorganics, Secondary standards, Radiological, Physical characteristics, and Trihalomethanes.
+In 2009, there were 48 spot check samples collected that were analyzed for microbiology, volatile organics, synthetic organics, (pesticides & herbicides), inorganics, secondary standards, radiological, physical characteristics, and trihalomethanes.

 The results of the spot check sampling showed no exceedances in the total coliform standard.
-The standard plate count ranged from <1/ml up to 14,000/ml.
+The standard plate count ranged from <1/ml up to 690/ml.
 There is currently no upper limit set for standard plate count in the regulations.